-Within 30 days after the start of each placement in a qualified residential treatment program, a qualified individual shall do all of the following:

-Assess the strengths and needs of the child using an ageappropriate, evidence-based, validated, functional assessment tool approved by the secretary.

-Determine whether the needs of the child can be met with family members or through placement in a foster family home or, if not, which setting would provide the most effective and appropriate level of care for the child in the least restrictive environment and be consistent with the short-term and long-term goals for the child, as specified in the child's permanency plan.

-Develop a list of child-specific short-term and long-term mental and behavioral health goals.
+- Within 30 days after the start of each placement in a qualified residential treatment program, a qualified individual shall do all of the following: - Assess the strengths and needs of the child using an ageappropriate, evidence-based, validated, functional assessment tool approved by the secretary. - Determine whether the needs of the child can be met with family members or through placement in a foster family home or, if not, which setting would provide the most effective and appropriate level of care for the child in the least restrictive environment and be consistent with the short-term and longterm goals for the child, as specified in the child's permanency plan. - Develop a list of child-specific short-term and long-term mental and behavioral health goals.

-The Child Care Organizations Act, 1973 PA 116, as amended, MCL 722.123a(3)(a)-(c).
+The Child Care Organizations Act, 1973 PA 116, as amended, MCL 722.123a(3)(a)-(c)

-Within 60 days after the start of each placement in a qualified residential treatment program, the court, or an administrative body appointed or approved by the court, independently, shall do the following:
+Within 60 days of a child's placement in a qualified residential treatment program, a court or an approved administrative body must independently:

-Consider the assessment, determination, and documentation made by the qualified individual.

-Determine whether the needs of the child can be met through placement in a foster family home or, if not, whether placement of the child in a qualified residential treatment program provides the most effective and appropriate level of care for the child in the least restrictive environment and whether that placement is consistent with the goals for the child, as specified in the permanency plan for the child.
+- Review the assessment, determination, and documentation conducted by a qualified individual. - Decide if the child's needs could be adequately addressed in a foster family home.
+If not, assess whether placement in a qualified residential treatment program offers the most effective and suitable level of care in the least restrictive environment, and if this placement aligns with the child's goals as outlined in their permanency plan.

-Approve or disapprove the qualified residential treatment program placement.
+Either approve or disapprove the placement of the child in the qualified residential treatment program.